alissin/alissin.github.io/index.md

 A Multiplayer VR electrician training simulator for PC.
 2020-2021, 1 year, 4 months.

 **My responsibilities:**
-* Hybrid input system: VR, keyboard and mouse, gamepad;
+* hybrid input system: VR, keyboard and mouse, gamepad;
-* Different weather conditions (rain, wind, thunder, lightning) and periods of the day (day, night) as well as some shader development like different tree movements depending on weather conditions;
+* different weather conditions (rain, wind, thunder, lightning) and periods of the day (day, night) as well as some shader development like different tree movements depending on weather conditions;
-* Multiplayer base architecture using a 3rd party library;
+* multiplayer base architecture using a 3rd party library;
-* State machine to control different training exercises;
+* state machine to control different training exercises;
-* Inventory system;
+* inventory system;
-* Collect and Interact with items in the scenario;
+* collect and Interact with items in the scenario;

 ###	Porta Aberta RA